AEM-X/aem-sdk-setup/README.md

 - Node.js 18 and later
 - Tested on Linux, macOS and Windows via GitHub Actions

+## Documentation

+API documentation is generated with JSDoc and published in the [docs](docs/index.html) directory.

 ## License

 This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.